Mangrove forest ecosystems fact sheet | Field of Mars EEC

 Many animals use mangrove forests for food, shelter and breeding habitat.
 Crabs feed on fallen mangrove leaves and other organic matter.
 Molluscs graze on algae and detritus.
 Fish use flooded mangrove roots as shelter, while birds such as cormorants, ibis, spoonbills and kingfishers feed in and around the mangroves.
 Decomposers such as fungi and bacteria help break down dead plant and animal matter.

-How do living things depend on mangrove forests?
+How do living things depend on mangrove forest ecosystems?

 Mangrove trees use sunlight, water, air and nutrients to grow.
 Their leaves, flowers, fruits, roots and fallen plant material provide food and habitat for many animals.
 A simple mangrove food chain could be: mangrove leaves and algae → crab or small fish → larger fish or waterbird.